startripleai/vortical-quantum-gravity/README.md

 > Oh, D. H. (2026c). *The Volumetric Vortex: 3D Probabilistic Superposition and the Emergence of Light from Spacetime Flux*.
 Zenodo.
 DOI: 10.5281/zenodo.19682553

+> Oh, D. H. (2026d). *The Emergent Dark Sector: Spacetime Lattice Interference and the Non-Particle Resolution of the 10^122 Cosmological Constant Problem*.
+Zenodo.
+DOI: 10.5281/zenodo.19786931

 ## Intellectual Property & Licensing